gatsbyjs/gatsby/docs/docs/using-cloudinary-image-service.md

 If you already have some images hosted on Cloudinary and would like to leverage on the plugin system of Gatsby this plugin is for you.

-> Here's a [demo site that uses the gatsby-source-cloudinary](https://gsc-sample.netlify.com) showcasing  optimized images in a masonry grid, served from Cloudinary
+> Here's a [demo site that uses the gatsby-source-cloudinary](https://gsc-sample.netlify.com) showcasing optimized images in a masonry grid, served from Cloudinary.

 ## The problem with handling images on the web